qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/charter/index.rst

 8.1 Election of PSC members ...........................

-On expiration of a PSC member’s term, nominees from within the QGIS Voting Membership shall be put forward by any QGIS Community Member.
+On expiration of a PSC member’s term, nominees from within the QGIS Community shall be put forward by any QGIS Community Member.
 The outgoing PSC member shall automatically receive a nomination unless he/she no longer wishes to serve on the PSC.
 If an incoming PSC member is a Voting Member, they will relinquish their voting membership in the general meeting on joining the PSC.